jessica-paull/sherripaullssalon/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-ng build --prod --output-path docs --base-href "https://jessica-paull.github.io/sherripaullssalon/"
+`ng build --prod --output-path docs --base-href "https://jessica-paull.github.io/sherripaullssalon/"`

 ## Deploy

-Run 'ngh' to deploy the project using angular-cli-ghpages.
+Run `ngh` to deploy the project using angular-cli-ghpages.
 Assumes currenty working directory and that changes will be pushed to the origin remote.

-ngh --branch=master --dir=docs
+`ngh --branch=master --dir=docs`

 ## Running unit tests